apache/druid/committer_readme.md

      - **`Design Review`** - for changes that will be hard to undo after they appear in some Druid release, and/or changes that will have lasting consequences in the codebase.
 Examples:
         - Major architectural changes or API changes
-        - Adding new or changing behaviour of existing query types (e. g. changing and algorithm behind some query type or changing from floating point to double precision)
+        - Adding new or changing behaviour of existing query types (e. g. changing an algorithm behind some query type or changing from floating point to double precision)
         - Adding new or changing existing HTTP requests and responses (e. g. a new HTTP endpoint)
         - Adding new or changing existing interfaces for extensions (`@PublicApi` and `@ExtensionPoint`)